 Your Rights Regarding Your Protected Health Information

 Right to Request Restrictions.
 You have a right to request restrictions or limitations on our use or disclosure of your PHI: (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, or (3) to notify or assist in the notification of those individuals regarding your location and general condition.
-If you wish to request such restrictions, please obtain a request form from our Privacy Office and submit the completed form to the Privacy Office.
+If you wish to request such restrictions, please obtain a request form from our Health Information Management office and submit the completed form to the Health Information Management office.
 While we will consider all requests for additional restrictions carefully, we are not required to agree to a requested restriction, subject to the following exception: We must agree to a requested restriction of disclosure of PHI to a health plan: (1) you have paid us out-of-pocket for the item or service that is the subject of the PHI, and (2) the disclosure is for payment or health care operations purposes.
 If we do agree to a restriction, our agreement must be in writing and we will comply with your request, unless the information is needed to provide you emergency treatment.

 Right to Request Confidential Communications.
 You have a right to request that we communicate with you about medical matters in a certain way or at a certain location.
 We will accommodate all reasonable written requests.
 You must specify how or where you wish to be contacted (alternative means of communication or at alternative locations).

 Right to Amend Your Records.
 If you believe that the medical information that we have about you is incorrect or incomplete, you have the right to request that we amend PHI maintained in your medical record file or billing records or add an addendum (addition to the record).
-If you desire to amend your records, you will need to complete and submit a form for requesting amendments, which is available from the Privacy Officer.
+If you desire to amend your records, you will need to complete and submit a form for requesting amendments, which is available from the Health Information Management office.
 We will comply with your request unless we believe that the current information (i) is accurate and complete, (ii) was not created by our healthcare team, (iii) is not part of the information kept at our facility, or (iv) other special circumstances apply.
 Even if we accept your request, we are not required to delete any information from your medical record.